 In 1993, Alix Creek and Michelle Oldham won the NCAA Women's Doubles Tennis title, defeating Texas in the Final.

-In 1994, Martin Keino national titles in men's cross country.
+In 1994, Martin Keino won an individual national title in men's cross country at the NCAA.

 In 1994, the Wildcats reached the Final Four of the NCAA tournament.

-In 1995, the Arizona softball team appeared in the NCAA National Championship.
+In 1995, the softball team appeared in the NCAA National Championship.

-In 1996, Amy Skieresz individual national titles in women's cross country.
+In 1996, Amy Skieresz won an individual national title in women's cross country at the NCAA.

-In 1996, the Arizona Health Sciences Library was built and is on the Health Sciences Center on the north end of campus and in Phoenix on the Phoenix Biomedical Campus.
+In 1996, the Arizona Health Sciences Library was built on the Health Sciences Center.
+It serves the Colleges of Medicine, Nursing, Pharmacy, Public Health, and Veterinary Medicine, and the University of Arizona Health Network.

 In 1996, the women's golf team won a national championship at the NCAA Women's Golf Championship.

-Eugene Edgerson played on the 1997 and 2001 Final Four squads, and spent some of his professional careers as one of the Harlem Globetrotters.
+Eugene Edgerson played on the 1997 Final Four squads and spent some of his professional career as one of the Harlem Globetrotters as "Wildkat" Edgerson.

-In 1997, Arizona defeated the University of Kentucky to win the NCAA National Championship by a score of 84–79 in overtime, securing the university's first national championship victory.
+In 1997, Arizona defeated the University of Kentucky to win the NCAA National Championship by a score of 84–79 in overtime.
+It was Arizona's first national championship victory.

-In 1998, the Arizona softball team appeared in the NCAA National Championship.
+In 1998, the softball team appeared in the NCAA National Championship.

 In 2000, the women's golf team won a national championship at the NCAA Women's Golf Championship.

-Eugene Edgerson played on the 1997 and 2001 Final Four squads, and spent some of his professional careers as one of the Harlem Globetrotters.
+Eugene Edgerson played on the 2001 Final Four squads and spent some of his professional career as one of the Harlem Globetrotters as "Wildkat" Edgerson.

-In 2001, Tara Chaplin individual national titles in women's cross country.
+In 2001, Tara Chaplin won an individual national title in women's cross country at the NCAA.

-In 2002, the Arizona softball team appeared in the NCAA National Championship.
+In 2002, the softball team appeared in the NCAA National Championship.

-From November 2003 until October 2011, the program was led by Mike Stoops, brother of Bob Stoops.
+From November 2003 until October 2011, Mike Stoops led the University of Arizona's football program.

-In 2003, ZonaZoo, the official student section and student ticketing program for the University of Arizona Athletics, was officially implemented.
+In 2003, ZonaZoo was officially implemented as the official student section and student ticketing program for the University of Arizona Athletics.

-In 2003, the Stevie Eller Dance Theater opened as a performance venue for the UA's dance program.
-Designed by Gould Evans, it received a Citation Award from the American Institute of Architects, Arizona Chapter.
+In 2003, the Stevie Eller Dance Theater opened as a dedicated performance venue for the UA's dance program.
+The 28,600-square-foot theater was designed by Gould Evans and received a Citation Award from the American Institute of Architects, Arizona Chapter, in 2003.

 In 2004, the Arizona baseball team appeared in the NCAA National Championship title series.